chocolocked/RefineryDecokingPrediction/README.md

 ## Acknowledgments
 * Special thanks to Deval for guidance along the way
-* To Bryce providing domain expertise, to Luis & Mario making this possible
+* To Bryce providing domain expertise, to Luis & Mario making the collaboration possible
-* And all rest people at Shell that make my intership extra wonderful
+* And to all rest of people here that make my intership at Shell extra wonderful

 ## Authors